ABOUT THIS COURSE

 1.00 – 2.00pm: Lunch and informal discussion

-3.15 – 3.45pm: Final summary and top tips for outstanding middle leadership
+3.45 – 4.00pm: Final summary and top tips for Outstanding Middle Leadership

-- Top tips / best practice: outstanding leadership
+- Top tops / best practice: outstanding leadership

 - Final questions and depart

-Deb has been teaching Psychology for the past 18 years.
+Deb has been teaching Psychology for over 20 years and is currently a freelance educational consultant.
 Her first teaching position in Leicester involved teaching both Sociology and Psychology which led her to undertake an MSC in Psychology with the Open University.
-She is currently Head of Psychology at an outstanding school and has recently become a Chartered Psychologist and a Fellow of the BPS (AFBPsS).
+She was formerly Head of Psychology at an outstanding school and has recently become a Chartered Psychologist and a Fellow of the BPS (AFBPsS).
 She is also Treasurer of the Association for the teaching of Psychology and has delivered numerous workshops and CPD sessions both in her own school and at ATP and other National Events.
 She has published many articles on the teaching of Psychology and has co-written and appeared in numerous Online classroom Psychology DVDs.
-She is an enthusiastic contributor to Resourcd.com and her resources are frequently downloaded and used in other schools and colleges
+She is an enthusiastic contributor to Resourcd.com and her resources are frequently downloaded and used in other schools and colleges.
+Deb is also an examiner for a major awarding body.